govau/notify-client-java/README.md

 You can filter by:

-* `sending` - the message is queued to be sent by the provider.
+* `created` - the message is queued to be sent to our providers.
+The notification typically only remains in this state for a few seconds.
+* `sending` - the message has been passed on to our providers to send to the recipient, and we are waiting for delivery information.
 * `delivered` - the message was successfully delivered.
+* `sent` - the message was delivered internationally - we may not receive additional status updates depending on the recipient's country and telecoms provider.
 * `failed` - this will return all failure statuses `permanent-failure`, `temporary-failure` and `technical-failure`.
 * `permanent-failure` - the provider was unable to deliver message, phone number does not exist; remove this recipient from your list.
 * `temporary-failure` - the provider was unable to deliver message, the phone was turned off; you can try to send the message again.